logo

 l["date"].order = tt.NaturalOrder(ascending=False)

-Dates arranged in descending order (Refer to Global Covid Data notebook)
+Dates arrange in descending order (Refer to Global Covid Data notebook)

 On the other hand, Atoti.CustomOrder allows us to fix the order of the members to any predefined sequence: